 All code should be tested thoroughly, meaning that defects should ideally never reach production.
-If they do, then a thorough test suite, focused on the behavior of your application as a whole, ensure that they are easy to both detect and fix.
+If they do, then a thorough test suite, focused on the behavior of your application as a whole, ensures that they are easy to both detect and fix.
 This speed, clarity, focus and quality in your code is why you need to be adopting this process... now.

-Behavior Driven Development (which we will now refer to as "BDD") follows on from the ideas and principles introduced in Test Driven Development.
+Behavior-Driven Development (which we will now refer to as "BDD") follows on from the ideas and principles introduced in Test-Driven Development.
 The key points of writing tests before code really apply to BDD as well.
 The idea is to not only test your code at the granular level with unit tests, but also test your application end to end, using acceptance tests.
-We will introduce this style of testing with the use of the Freshen testing framework.
+We will introduce this style of testing with the use of the Lettuce testing framework.

 The process can be simply defined as: